Night notes

 The thing I learned the hard way is that writing code before the look is locked just gives you polished garbage.
 You need one reference frame that makes you say yes, that is it, before you write a single line.
 Without that anchor the AI just builds something clean and soulless.
 So I stopped coding and went back to nailing the visual direction first.

-curious, a little unsure
+Night Note #002 2026-06-26 curious, a little unsure

-Starting the website, and a tool I am not sure about yet
+Day 2: starting the website, and a tool I am not sure about yet

 Today I started building the Wisploft website.
 I do not want a normal company page.
 I want something that feels like you walked into the studio while the work is still going, with the days, the hours, and the money all out in the open.